thegworld/gtx-browser/docs/contributing.md

 In addition to the adhering to the [styleguide][cr-styleguide], the following general rules of thumb can be helpful in navigating how to structure changes:

-- **Code in the Chromium project should be in service of other code in the Chromium project.** This is important so developers can understand the constraints informing a design decision.
+- **Code in the GTx Browser project should be in service of other code in the GTx Browser project.** This is important so developers can understand the constraints informing a design decision.
 Those constraints should be apparent from the scope of code within the boundary of the project and its various repositories.
-In general, for each line of code, you should be able to find a product in the Chromium repositories that depends on that line of code or else the line of code should be removed.
+In general, for each line of code, you should be able to find a product in the GTx Browser repositories that depends on that line of code or else the line of code should be removed.

   When you are adding support for a new OS, a new architecture, a new port or a new top-level directory, please send an email to chrome-atls@google.com and get approval.
-For long-term maintenance reasons, we will accept only things that are used by the Chromium project (including Chromium-supported projects like V8 and Skia) and things whose benefit to Chromium outweighs any cost increase in maintaining Chromium's supported architectures / platforms (e.g. adding one ifdef branch for an unsupported architecture / platform has negligible cost and is likely fine, but introducing new abstractions or changes to higher level directories has a high cost and would need to provide Chromium with corresponding benefit).
+For long-term maintenance reasons, we will accept only things that are used by the GTx Browser project (including GTx Browser-supported projects like V8 and Skia) and things whose benefit to GTx Browser outweighs any cost increase in maintaining GTx Browser's supported architectures / platforms (e.g. adding one ifdef branch for an unsupported architecture / platform has negligible cost and is likely fine, but introducing new abstractions or changes to higher level directories has a high cost and would need to provide GTx Browser with corresponding benefit).
-  Note that an unsupported architecture / platform will not have bots on Google-managed waterfalls (even FYI bots) or maintained by Chromium developers.
+  Note that an unsupported architecture / platform will not have bots on Google-managed waterfalls (even FYI bots) or maintained by GTx Browser developers.
 Please use existing ifdef branches as much as possible.

 - **Code should only be moved to a central location (e.g., //base) when